Coat of arms of Bandung

 The Coat of arms of Bandung is the official coat of arms of the city of Bandung.
 The emblem was adopted in June 1953.

 Description

-The half hexagon represent Mount Tangkuban Perahu, The waves represent that Bandung used to be a large lake, on the ribbon is Bandung’s official motto in the Sundanese: Gemah Ripah Wibawa Mukti which means (Clean, Prosperous, Devout, Friendly).
+The half hexagon represent Mount Tangkuban Perahu, The waves represent that Bandung used to be a large lake, on the ribbon is Bandung's official motto in the Sundanese: Gemah Ripah Wibawa Mukti which means (Clean, Prosperous, Devout, Friendly).

 Dutch East Indies

 Coat of arms of Bandoeng during Dutch colonial era, granted in 1931.

-The first emblem of Bandung was officially granted in 11 August 1931.
+The first emblem of Bandung was officially granted on 11 August 1931.
 The arms consisted of a shield, divided diagonally by an embattled line, on the left side there are a wave of ten blue and white, and on the right side is yellow.
 The arms were supported by lions, above the arms was a mural crown, The motto in Latin says Ex Undis Sol (From the waves, the sun).